 As the largest medical network in Switzerland, the Hirslanden Group is keen to improve transparency, quality and efficiency in the healthcare system through its work so that healthcare remains affordable over the longer term as well.
 Hirslanden’s strategy prioritises the generation of added value for the general public in their service provision.
 Maintaining and improving people’s quality of life is always paramount.
 Irrespective of their insurance status, patients receive top-quality medical care that meets their needs and is also as cost-effective as possible for society.

 The federal government would like to limit the cost increases in the healthcare system.
-A pending referendum submitted by “the Centre” party is demanding the same.
+A pending referendum submitted by the Centre party (die Mitte) is demanding the same.
 However, experience has shown that it is not possible to limit costs without impacting services in the process.
 A global budget results in the rationing of treatments and waiting lists, as examples from other countries have shown.
 Towards the end of the month or the year, patients sometimes have to wait months for surgery.
 At this time, global budgets cannot definitively stop cost increases.
 Thus, cantons with a global budget tend to show a higher growth in expenditure for inpatient hospital care.

 Cost objectives in compulsory health insurance result in a questionable political bazaar and also endanger the excellent decentralised Swiss healthcare services.
 The access of all patients to top-quality medicine is compromised in the process.
 Instead, Hirslanden is calling for consistent application of the existing Health Insurance Act (KVG), and in particular compliance with the criteria of effectiveness, appropriateness and cost-effectiveness of medical services (EAE).
 The federal government needs to focus more strongly on the principles of regulated competition and critically analyse and deescalate the existing role conflicts of the cantons.